innermond/pd-css/README.md

 How I do css-ing
 ================

-This is how I deal with CSS for my [printing](https://www.printuridigital.ro/) website.
+This is how I deal with CSS for my [printing](https://www.printuridigital.ro/) website, directly on a the production website.
+This way I see my CSS injected on the real website and I can test different designing scenarios CSS wise.
+The modifications accepted will then be uploaded permanently by FTP a la '90' style.

 ## You need installed

 - sassc compiler
 - yui compressor
-* inotify-tools
+- inotify-tools

 Also a Linux operating system